 However, after coming across Karikku Dosa, I didn't think about anything else.
 One, getting a tender coconut is much easier than buckwheat now, second I was looking for recipes to add to my 101 Dosa Varieties.

 Coming to the Karikku Dosa, there were two different recipes available on the internet.
-One that was fermented, the other an instant version.
+One with fermentation, the other is an instant version.
 Since I was checking on Bharathy's recipe, I decided to go with the fermented version.
 The other version, though with similar ingredients, had cumin and shallots ground in the batter.
 Maybe for another day, I will make it as it is an instant version.

-For today, it is a fermented Dosa with a spicy interesting side dish that made the whole breakfast experience so delicious.
+For today, it is a fermented Dosa with a spicy Red Coconut Chutney that made the whole breakfast experience so delicious.

 Ingredients Used for making Karikku Dosa

-Karikku Dosa is made with Raw Rice and you can use any regular raw rice for grinding.
+We use Raw Rice to make Karikku Dosa so you can use any regular raw rice for grinding.

 Tender Coconut Shavings/meat, you can ask for a tender coconut that will have some flesh in it.
-Most times, the tender coconut is consumed for the water.
-So make sure you ask the vendor to give a coconut that some flesh in it.
+We mostly consume the tender coconut water as such.
+So you will have to ask the vendor specially for the meat in it.

-The tender coconut water is also used for fermentation, so save both the flesh and water.
+We use the tender coconut water for fermentation, so save both the flesh and water.

 Baking Soda is added the day after the batter is fermented and almost before making the dosas.
 The batter has to be thin and enough soda has to be added, else you will end up with a rough dosa that's hard to eat.